BattModels/BattModels.github.io/docs/making_changes.md

 - [Editing files in your repository](https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/editing-files-in-your-repository)
 - [Creating new files](https://docs.github.com/en/github/managing-files-in-a-repository/managing-files-on-github/creating-new-files)

-When committing changes be sure to "create a new branch...", committing directly to master is blocked.
+When committing changes be sure to "create a new branch...", committing directly to main is blocked.

 ## Peer Review

-Peer review helps to catch issues before the changes go live (~10 minutes after merging into master) and gives stakeholders a chance to provide feedback.
+Peer review helps to catch issues before the changes go live (~10 minutes after merging into main) and gives stakeholders a chance to provide feedback.
 What follows is a rough guide, but when in doubt, ask for a review.

 | Change                                        | Reviewer Needed?                         |